All Episodes

 Ooh, ouch.

-Anyway, then he will further went on to say he doesn't care if judges rule his actions are illegal.
+Anyway, then he further went on to say he doesn't care if judges rule his actions are illegal.

 He's not going to stop.

-Anyway, David Schoen, former counsel for President Trump, Civil Liberties attorney, Greg Jarrett, Fox News legal analyst, best selling author.
+Anyway, David Schoen, former counsel for President Trump, Civil Liberties Attorney, Greg Jarrett, Fox News legal analyst, best-selling author.

 Welcome both of you to the program.